Maxximou5/csgo-deathmatch/README.md

 - dm_enabled - (Default) 1 - Enable deathmatch.
 - dm_welcomemsg (Default) 1 - Display a message saying that your server is running Deathmatch.
 - dm_free_for_all - (Default) 0 - Free for all mode.
+- dm_display_panel - (Default) 0 - Display a panel showing health of the victim.
+- dm_display_panel_damage - (Default) 0 - Display a panel showing damage done to a player.
 - dm_headshot_only - (Default) 0 - Headshot Only mode.
 - dm_headshot_only_allow_world - (Default) 0 - Enable world damage during headshot only mode.
 - dm_headshot_only_allow_knife - (Default) 0 - Enable knife damage during headshot only mode.